kitchinka/ELK-Stack/README.md

 Web-3 | DVWA Web server, Docker | 10.0.0.8 | Linux (Ubuntu 18.04-LTS)
 ELK | Monitoring, ELK stack, Docker | <dynamic external IP> 10.1.0.4 | Linux (Ubuntu 18.04-LTS)

-**Access Policies**
+# Access Policies

 The machines on the internal network are not exposed to the public Internet.
 Only the _Jump-Box_ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 * <my_personal_IP>
 Machines within the network can only be accesssed by _Jump-Box_.
-* Jump-Box (dynamic external; 10.0.0.5) can access the ELK VM A summary of hte access policies in place can be found in the table below.
+* Jump-Box (dynamic external; 10.0.0.5) can access the ELK VM.
+A summary of the access policies in place can be found in the table below.

 Name | Publicly Accessbile | Allowed IP Addesses
 -----|---------------------|--------------------